makbinding/FormatingGuide/README.md

 ## Rythm

-The rythm of the book is defined by the line height (15pt), so that all page elements align with each other accross the 2 pages.
+The rythm of the book is defined by the line spacing (at least 15pt).
+This allows all page elements to align with each other accross pages, as long as their heigth and margins are a multiple of the line spacing.
 You need to pay attention to images.
+They should be kept inline to avoid moving them outside of the line spacing grid.
+Their height is in cm, but you can manually define it in pt and the application will automatically  translate it to cm.

 ## Margins
 - All margins are defined at 1.8cm.